chesstrainer-package.Rd

 (or <8>

-) key also select all sequences without using </>
+) key also selects all sequences without using </>

-In ‘test’ mode, sequences are played by default at random based on the score as described above.
+In test mode, sequences are played by default at random based on the score as described above.
 However, you can toggle into a different selection mode with the <m>

-selection based on the score where the sequence with the highest score is played next,
+the score where the sequence with the highest score is played next,

-In ‘test’ mode, the <r>
+In test mode, the <r>

-key, you can toggle on/off whether a sequence will be automatically repeated if a mistake was made while playing the sequence.
+key, you can toggle whether a sequence will be automatically repeated if a mistake was made while playing the sequence.

 With the <x>

 key, you can switch into a timed mode.
 In this mode, all moves played during a sequence must be completed in a certain amount of time, which is given by the total number of moves that must be played in the sequence times the current setting for ‘time per move’ (which is 5 seconds by default).
-For example, if 8 moves must be played, then you have \(8 \times 5 = 40\) seconds to complete all moves (the time taken by the trainer for playing moves is not counted).
+For example, if 8 moves must be played, then you have \(8 \times 5 = 40\) seconds in total to complete all moves (the time taken by the trainer for playing moves is not counted).
 Not completing the moves within this amount of time is treated like a mistake (i.e., the score is increased by 40 points).

 key.